10 Things You Should Know About Having Sex in Your 40s

 It is usually advisable to use lube during sex at any age, but you’ll need more when having sex in your early 40s.

-As we age, certain things in our bodies may not work as they used to.
-Women experience vaginal dryness, irregular menstrual periods, fluctuating estrogen levels, etc all related to their perimenopause or perimenopause stage.
+As we age, certain bodily functions may not work as they once did.
+Women experience vaginal dryness, irregular menstrual periods, fluctuating estrogen levels, etc, all related to their perimenopause or perimenopause stage.

-To counter the effects of these physiological changes, use lube, estrogen cream, or CBD oils made with botanical aphrodisiacs.
+To counteract the effects of these physiological changes, consider using a lubricant, estrogen cream, or CBD oil formulated with botanical aphrodisiacs.

 7. You may start looking for other ways to find pleasure